 - Travel service providers such as Expedia and Priceline, earn revenues from international bookings in foreign currencies but incur most operating expenses in dollars and report the earnings in dollars.
 Thus, adverse foreign exchange movements could erode profits of travel service providers.
 Since an increasing proportion of bookings are coming from the less penetrated emerging economies, the exposure to foreign exchange is expected to increase in the future.

 - Rising fuel prices has the immediate impact of increasing airfares which discourages travel.
 This not only impacts air ticket bookings but also negatively impacts hotel bookings and destination services such as car rentals and cruises.
 Decline in the overall bookings hits travel service providers' revenues.

 - With rises in fuel prices, airlines are no longer able to offer significant discounts on bulk bookings to travel agents such as Expedia.
-With the result, the revenue margins earned by travel service providers (under merchant model) take a hit.
+As a result, the revenue margins earned by travel service providers (under merchant model) take a hit.
 The lower revenue margins translate into lower profit margins for the travel service providers.

-- While US has over 78% of internet users, the proportion of Europe’s population online is close to 61%, with the internet penetration in Asia being even lower, at 26%.
+- While the U.S. has over 78% of internet users, the proportion of Europe’s population online is close to 61%, with the internet penetration in Asia being even lower, at 26%.

-Hence, the increased internet adoption and rise in e-commerce will favor travel providers such as Expedia, Priceline, Travelocity and Orbitz.
+Hence, the increased internet adoption and rise in e-commerce will favor travel providers such as Expedia and Priceline.

 Hotels and Lodging Industry

 - Fuel expenses constitute the single largest cost head for airlines, making them vulnerable to hikes in crude oil prices.To reduce vulnerability to fuel price volatility, many airlines engage in fuel price hedging.